Technology, Institution, and Regional Growth: Evidence from Mineral Mining Industry in Industrializing Japan: Background Appendix

 \subsection{Female Miners in Coal Mine}

-By the end of the 19th century, a large part of mines in the Chikuh\=o coal fields had finished mechanizing the processes involved in hauling, such as drainage pumps and hoisting machines.
-However, this did not mean that the miner's workload related to hauling operations reduced.
-Rather, such mechanization in the main shafts had increased the workload of miners extracting and transporting coal around the face (Sumiya 1968, pp. ~310--312).

-Figure~\ref{fig:ato_sakiyama} shows a photo of miners at the mine face (\textit{kiriha}) in the 1910s.
-A male skilled miner (\textit{saki-yama}) extracted coal, whereas a female miner (\textit{ato-yama}) brought the coal using a bamboo basket called \textit{sura}.
-Figure~\ref{fig:sura} shows that \textit{ato-yama} tied a rope around her body to prevent the heavy \textit{sura} from slipping off in the steep pits.
+By the end of the 19th century, many mines in the Chikuh\=o coalfields had finished mechanizing the coal haulage processes.
+However, this did not mean that the miner's workload related to hauling operations was reduced.
+Instead, this mechanization in the main shafts had increased the workload of miners extracting and transporting coal around the coalface (Sumiya 1968, pp.~310--312).
+Figure~\ref{fig:ato_sakiyama} shows a photograph of miners at the mine face (\textit{kiriha}) in the 1910s.
+A male skilled miner (\textit{saki-yama}) extracted coal, whereas a female miner (\textit{ato-yama}) brought the coal to the surface using a bamboo basket (\textit{sura}).
+Figure~\ref{fig:sura} shows that a female miner tied a rope around her body to prevent the heavy \textit{sura} from slipping off in the steep pits.
 The environment in the pit was generally poor.
-The air was polluted with dust, oxygen levels were low, and there was a risk of carbon monoxide poisoning.
-There was also a high risk of fire from dynamite blasting and spontaneous combustion of gas and coal.\footnote{Accidents caused by explosions, poisoning, and suffocation were fewer than those caused by falling rocks, but they still occurred 311 times per year on average between 1917 and 1926 (Japan Mining Association 1928, p.~table.6).} Moreover, accidents caused by falling rocks occurred frequently.\footnote{Available statistics indicate that the average number of accidents per year that occurred in the pits between 1917 and 1926, causing injuries and deaths of miners, was 142,595, of which 61,112 were from falling rocks.
-(Japan Mining Association, 1928, p.~table.6).}.
+Moreover, accidents caused by falling rocks occurred frequently.\footnote{Available statistics indicate that the average number of accidents per year that occurred in the pits between 1917 and 1926, causing injuries and deaths of miners, was 142,595, of which 61,112 were from falling rocks.
+(Japan Mining Association, 1928, p.~table.6).
+Accidents caused by explosions, poisoning, and suffocation were fewer than those caused by falling rocks, but they still occurred 311 times per year on average between 1917 and 1926 (Japan Mining Association 1928, p.~table.6).}.

-Introduction of new mining technologies such as coal cutters were gradually adopted in the 1920s.
-The introduction of these technologies was accompanied by a transition from the traditional room-and-pillar mining method to the longwall method, which is more suitable for mechanical coal extraction.\footnote{Compared to the room-and-pillar method, the coal extraction space of the longwall method is larger, allowing for the introduction of larger machinery (Nishinarita 1985, p.~91).} The number of miners, both male and female, declined during this transition.
-However, this did not entirely change the labor patterns of female miners.
-In fact, approximately one in five miners was a woman in 1930 (Table~\ref{tab:nminers}) and they still worked inside the pits as \textit{ato-yama}.